 ETHICAL TRADING POLICY

-At Squadkit we believe that free and fair trade is an important way to spread wealth around the world.
+We believe that free and fair trade is an important way to spread wealth around the world.

 We take our responsibility to improving the welfare of everybody who contributes towards the creation of our garments extremely seriously.
-All factories producing product for us, wherever they are based, must comply with our Code of Conduct for Suppliers.
+All factories producing products for us, wherever they are based, must comply with our Code of Conduct for Suppliers.

 OUR CODE OF CONDUCT IS:

 Suppliers adopting this Code of Conduct shall commit to compliance with the labour standards specified, both in their own companies and those of their suppliers.

 There is no forced, bonded or involuntary prison labour.

 Workers are not required to lodge ‘deposits’ or their identity papers with the employer and are free to leave their employer after reasonable notice.

 Freedom of association and the right to collective bargaining are respected: